kmmbvnr/viewflow-docs-v1/docs/forms_themes.rst

 package.
 To enable a theme just put the desired theme application into the `INSTALLED_APPS` setting before the `material` app.

-Theme applications contains CSS and images for the material frontend and admin also.
+Theme applications contains CSS and images for the material frontend.

 .. code-block:: python